-It is because of the near exclusivity of ἄρτον meaning leavened wheat bread, so much so that it needs an adjective to mean anything else, Greek speakers may take its meaning for granted.
+The near exclusivity of ἄρτον meaning leavened wheat bread, so much so that it needs an adjective to mean anything else, leads Greek speakers to take its meaning for granted.

 We see the same idea at work in the LXX when it pertains to passages speaking of unleavened bread.
 In Deut 16:3, the author makes clear the bread has no yeast and, on top of that, also puts the word “unleavened” in front of the word “bread,” just so that there is no confusion.
 Ex 29:2, Lev 8:26 and Num 6:19 are also similarly worded in the LXX so as to make the word “unleavened” ἀζύμων an adjective for the word bread ἄρτον.